aliarsalankazmi/DSBlog/_posts/2016-11-12-emotion_detection_journalism.markdown

 ---

-Microsoft provides some sophisticated Machine Learning tools via its <a href="https://www.microsoft.com/cognitive-services">Cognitive Services</a>: Microsoft enables us to access several of its APIs in order to leverage Advanced Analyses.
-One of these is the <a href="https://www.microsoft.com/cognitive-services/en-us/emotion-api">Emotion API</a> which can be fed pictures or videos that will be analysed and emotions detected therein will be returned to the user.
+Microsoft provides some sophisticated Machine Learning tools via its <a href="https://www.microsoft.com/cognitive-services" target="_blank">Cognitive Services</a>: Microsoft enables us to access several of its APIs in order to leverage Advanced Analyses.
+One of these is the <a href="https://www.microsoft.com/cognitive-services/en-us/emotion-api" target="_blank">Emotion API</a> which can be fed pictures or videos that will be analysed and emotions detected therein will be returned to the user.

 Emotion Detection can have a variety of applications, one of them being to Data Journalism.
-Ben Heubl, for example, <a href="https://benheubl.github.io/data%20analysis/fr/">applied</a> this technique to the Presidential Election Debates between Hillary Clinton and Donald Trump.
+Ben Heubl, for example, <a href="https://benheubl.github.io/data%20analysis/fr/" target="_blank">applied</a> this technique to the Presidential Election Debates between Hillary Clinton and Donald Trump.
 And whilst Emotion Detection is not a 100% accurate, it does enable Data Journalists to supplement their repertoire with an interesting capability.

 In this (short) post, I shall be attempting to use MS Emotion API to detect emotions in instances where the conventional Journalistic reporting is limited: Meetings where microphones are supposed to be switched off, and only cameras are on.
 Examples are occasionally the meetings between the Pakistani Prime Minister Nawaz Sharif and Raheel Sharif, the Chief of Army Staff.
 (I have been told that) In such gatherings, journalists are sometimes requested to use only a Video camera and not a microphone to record discussions.
 Press Releases are subsequently made, outlining the topics of discussion.